 The FDA has explicitly stated that Invokana is not for use with individuals who have type 1 diabetes or diabetic ketoacidosis.

-In October 2015, a woman named Paula Brazil sued Janssen and its parent company Johnson & Johnson—which is also the defendant in thousands of baby powder lawsuits.
-Also named in the Brazil case is the Mitsubishi Tanabe Pharma Corporation, which licenses canagliflozin to Janssen.
+In October 2015, a woman named Paula Brazil sued Janssen and its parent company Johnson & Johnson—also the defendant in thousands of lawsuits over the brand’s baby powder products.
 Paula had lost an extraordinary amount of weight and was subjected to recurrent vomiting and nausea from the drug, which ultimately led her to seek emergency care at Hamilton Medical Center in Dalton, Georgia.
 The Brazil lawsuit contained claims of strict liability, negligence, fraud, misrepresentation, and consumer protection against Janssen, and it sought punitive damages for the harm done to the plaintiff.

 In another case, Wardell Fleming sued Janssen, Johnson & Johnson, and Mitsubishi Tanabe due to the failure of his kidneys after starting to take Invokana in 2013.
 The lawsuit was filed in December 2015, making claims related to physical and emotional injuries, economic losses, and a loss of enjoyment of life due to the adverse effects of the drug.